johnhenry/johnhenry.github.io/src/pages/blog/posts/manage-websites-like-docker.md

 ### Prerequesites

-In order to do this tutorial, you'll need the following installed:
+In order complete do this tutorial, you'll need the following installed:

 #### go

 Two CLI tools are based on go, so we might as well get this out of the way first.

 Install go according to [instructions here](https://golang.org/doc/install).